julianz35/PairDistances/README.md

 # PairDistances
----
 ####To Do
--complete Readme
+* complete Readme
--Provide option for output format, i.e., PHYLIP formatted distance matrix vs current tab-delimited output
+* Provide option for output format, i.e., PHYLIP formatted distance matrix vs current tab-delimited output
----

 PairDistances contains code for performing pairwise alignment of protein sequences.
 We avoid the use of an affine gap penalty by simply not inserting gaps.
 We find the most-likely alignment configuration and evolutionary time between each pair of sequences using a Markov Processes approach (based on the approach presented by Thorne - ``An Evolutionary model for Maximum Likelihood Alignment of DNA Sequences'').